The Cost of Living in Nicaragua 2024

 Entertainment

-Although many people enjoy cooking and spending time at home.
-The beauty of Nicaragua are the places, poeple and activities, is constantly calling.
-We have covered the costs of eating out above.
-However, we’ll detail some of the common costs associated with entertainment activities on the Emerald Coast.
+Definitely not a necessity, but certainly important in a cost of living analysis, is the cost of monthly entertainment in Nicaragua.
+Although many people enjoy cooking and spending time at home, the beauty of Nicaragua and its people, places and activities, is constantly calling.
+We’ve covered the costs of eating out above, but we’ll detail some of the common costs associated with entertainment activities on the Emerald Coast.

 Looking to rent a surfboard for a day or perhaps take a yoga class?
 Count $12 USD for each of these activities and add another $45 if you’re taking a surf lesson.
 A round of golf at Hacienda Iguana is about $30 per person including club and cart rental.
 How about a soothing full-body massage?
 Budget about $45 USD for one hour.
 If horse riding is your thing, a two hour beach excursion will cost you $35 or so.
 Half day boat trips to surf or fish start at $50.
 The costs go on and on depending on the activity you are looking for.
 But when you consider the cost of many of these things in other countries, the cost of living in Nicaragua is relatively low and your money goes a lot further.